zspann/find-missing-pet/README.md

 ### How do I know if I'm finished?

 Do you feel comfortable moving files around?
 Have you moved the animals to their correct locations?
+The goal of this exercise is to get you comfortable navigating the command line and moving files around.
+If you feel good about this, move ahead!